Nephila pilipes

 N. pilipes has a few different features which make it easy to distinguish from similar species.
 Unlike Trichonephila clavata, N. pilipes has a horn-like bulge on its tergum.
 Additionally, it has a pair of yellow stripes at its back of the abdomen unlike Nephilia laurinae.

-N. pilipes display sexual dimorphism, the presence of distinct difference between the males and females of a species.
-In N. pilipes, female spiders are much larger than their male counterparts, and males can be 4–10 times smaller than the females.
+N. pilipes display sexual dimorphism, the presence of a distinct difference between the males and females of a species.
+In N. pilipes, female spiders are much larger than their male counterparts, males can be 4–10 times smaller than the females.

 See all